copyleft-org/copyleft-guide/CONTRIBUTING.md

 'master' may make more sense.

 To use the instructions below for proposals against the 'master' branch, just replace 'next' everywhere below with 'master'.
+However, please read below the section entitled "Why Changes Should Target 'next' Branch" below before pushing anything to the master branch.

 ### Contributing via copyleft.org's Kallithea instance